-In rare cases, when a kidney is required to be removed from an otherwise healthy individual with a kidney-specific disorder (eg. a small tumor) and the kidney is otherwise, the patient may indicate a wish to donate that kidney to someone awaiting kidney transplantation.
-Examples include kidneys with small tumours, cysts, scarred or blocked ureters, and occasionally kidneys with vascular aneurysms.
-Once removed, such kidneys can be repaired and-instead of returning the kidney to the patient, who has consented to its removal and donation-they can be offered to patients on the deceased donor waiting list according to the state-based allocation algorithm.
+In very rare cases, when a kidney is required to be removed from an otherwise healthy individual with a kidneyspecific disorder (e.g., a small tumour), the patient may indicate a wish to donate that kidney to someone awaiting kidney transplantation.
+Such kidneys can be repaired and offered to patients on the deceased donor waiting list according to the state-based allocation algorithm.
 Patients who are offered this type of kidney should be informed, counselled, and consent to the risks and benefits of receiving this organ before transplantation proceeds.
-These patients are flagged in OrganMatch as "willing to accept TRK"